A New Chapter for Steam Tug Brent

 A Bright Future for Steam Tug Brent with a National Lottery Grant

-Brent on her voyage from Mistley to Maldon in 1971 after being saved from scrap by the Hall family
+Steam Tug Brent on her voyage from Mistley to Maldon in 1971 after being saved from the scrapyard.

 HISTORY OF THE BRENT since 1945